 Central Penn is committed to student success.
 Students are required to take placement exams to determine proficiency in areas of English and math.
 Correct placement allows for students to begin their academic requirements at a level where they can be successful.
 If Central Penn cannot offer the level of remediation necessary, developmental coursework may be required elsewhere, prior to becoming a fully matriculated student.
-Central Penn provides several outlets for support or guidance for the academic programs and requirements in general education.
-These outlets include the Student Assistance Center, student tutors, and an online assistance center - SMARTHINK-ING.
+Central Penn provides outlets for support or guidance for the academic programs and requirements in general education.
+These outlets include student tutors and an online assistance center SMARTHINKING.
 Students seeking assistance beyond these means should seek guidance from their Academic Advisor or the Academic Dean.